 If TeslaFi is making sleep attempts but your vehicle is not sleeping:

 - Not all sleep attempts will work but most of them should.
 If the vehicle is not ready to sleep, the pausing of polling data will not have any effect and the vehicle will remain awake.
 It's possible the onboard computer may be processing data, uploading or downloading data for example.

 - If you have a Model S or X built prior to March 2018 make sure 'Always Connected' is turned off and 'Energy Savings' is turned on in the vehicle.

 - Try disabling 'Cabin Overheat Protection' in the vehicle.
 This may keep the vehicles systems awake to monitor the inside temperature of the cabin on hot days and prevent it from sleeping.

-- Try changing your Tesla.com password to invalidate your token used to obtain data from your vehicle.
+- Turn off any other monitoring app or site and change your Tesla.com password to invalidate your token used to obtain data from your vehicle.
 If any other sites or apps are also monitoring the data from your vehicle it may be trying to obtain data while TeslaFi is trying to allow the vehicle to sleep and preventing the car from sleeping.
 Once you have changed your Tesla.com password you will need to obtain a new token within TeslaFi.com at settings->account->Tesla API Token->new token.